Modelling many-to-many table relationships¶

 - Array relationship,

-table usingarticle_tags_view :: article_id -> id
+tagsfrom thearticletable usingarticle_tags_view :: article_id -> id - Array relationship,

-table usingtag_articles_view :: tag_id -> id
+articlesfrom thetagtable usingtag_articles_view :: tag_id -> id

 We can now: